hedical/Day-Calendar/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+In this exercice, the goal is to create a work day calendar to manage our time

+# Motivation
+This exercise was the opportunity to understand how to use JavaScript commands, but also the jQuery and Moment.js library.

+# Setup
+Simply click on this link to access the my quizz : https://hedical.github.io/Day-Calenda…

+# Instructions and Challenges
+- Use components from Bootsrap
+- Get use to jQuery library
+- Get use to Moment.js library
+- Display dynamically information on the screen depending on user choices
+- Store information in local storage and retreive it

 ## User Story